-A drug & alcohol counselor is a trained professional who works with addicts to help them better understand and overcome their addictions.
-Drug abuse is an epidemic all over the world.
+Drug & alcohol counselors are trained professionals who work with their clients to help them better understand and overcome their addictions.
+Drug and alcohol abuse is an epidemic all over the world.
 Many of those who face a daily struggle with addiction eventually seek out help.

 It is the drug & alcohol counselor's job to provide the assistance these people need to overcome their destructive behaviour.
 Counselors help by offering support, rehabilitation and guidance.
 Using various techniques, drug & alcohol counselors seek to help an addict find the root cause of their problem.
 This often helps the addict to have a breakthrough, which can be a positive step on their road to recovery.

 What does a Drug & Alcohol Counselor do?